arsho/copyusb/README.rst

 DO NOT MISUSE IT FOR STEALING DATA.

 N.B.: Currently it only works in Linux machine.

 Tested on Ubuntu 16.04 LTS.
-The current version can be used with Python 3.
+The current version can be used only with Python 3.

 To install::